ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 get a context with an [ApplicationCall](/servers/application.html#applicationcall).
 That `call` contains a property called `request` that includes information about the request.

-Also the call itself has some useful convenience properties and methods that rely on the request.
+Also, the call itself has some useful convenience properties and methods that rely on the request.

 **Table of contents:**